Tutor Profiles

 Module lead: Quality Improvement Science and Systems Analysis

-Tom Revington obtained first class honours in Biochemistry at Oxford University before serving in the UK Foreign and Commonwealth Office engaged in policy development, conflict resolution and inter-governmental negotiations.
-After a period as deputy head of political office in Istanbul he led a team producing financial, economic and political analysis of EU countries responding to needs of senior officials and ministers at Treasury, Bank of England, Financial Services Authority and the Prime Ministers Office.
-He was responsible for the Prime Minister’s personal briefing service at quarterly European Council meetings of EU leaders and the Chancellor’s personal briefing service at monthly meetings of European Finance ministers.
+An interest in travel and international affairs led him to enter the diplomatic service of the UK Foreign and Commonwealth Office for a role encompassing policy development, conflict resolution and inter-governmental negotiations.
+After an overseas posting as deputy head of political office in Istanbul he returned to London to lead a team producing financial, economic and political analysis of EU countries responding to needs of senior officials and ministers at the UK Treasury, Bank of England, Financial Services Authority and the Prime Minister’s Office.
+He was responsible for the Prime Minister’s briefing service at quarterly European Council meetings of EU leaders and the Chancellor’s briefing service at monthly meetings of European Finance ministers.
+During this time he studied for a Postgraduate Certificate in Economics at Birkbeck College, University of London.

 Matt Gardiner